Kelly Ripa Calls Out Mark Consuelos For Not Taking Her To The Met Gala In Hilarious Video

 “The best Met Gala ever,” Ripa said, revealing that she had “a lot more fun” at the sporting event than she thought she would just days after the couple celebrated their 23rd wedding anniversary.

-The hilarious social media activity came shortly after The Inquisitr reported that the stunning 48-year-old mom of three proudly revealed her toned bikini body on the social media site.
+The hilarious social media activity came shortly after The Inquisitr reported that the stunning 48-year-old mom-of-three proudly revealed her toned bikini body on the social media site.

 After being hit with a wave of unnecessary backlash last year after Mark shared a snap of her in her swimwear, Kelly proudly rocked a white bikini in photos posted to her Instagram account earlier this year during what appeared to be a fun trip to the beach.